 The Root Cause of Inflammation is Oxidation, Not Omega-6

 Seed oils are higher in omega-6 than omega-3.
 One popular idea floating around the web is this idea that omega-6 to 3 ratio imbalances are the root of the inflammatory problem.
 This is based on the belief that most inflammation is driven by anti- and pro-inflammatory eicosanoids.
-But as someone who has been studying this topic for over 2 decades, I believe most inflammation is driven by oxidative stress.
+But as someone who has been studying this topic for over 2 decades, I can tell you that most inflammation is driven by oxidative stress.
+Not by omega-6.

 Frequently Asked Questions